Isle of Lewis

 LEWS CASTLE (Stornoway)

 During the Second World War, the castle was used as a naval hospital.
-Later it housed a technical college, but has remained empty since 1987.
-Plans are underway to renovate the castle and add new facilities.
+Later it housed a technical college, but it was left empty in 1987.

-Visitors are not allowed inside the castle, but are free to walk around the extensive grounds which feature over 100 species of tree.
+Visitors are free to walk around the extensive grounds which feature over 100 species of tree.
 The Woodlands Centre houses exhibitions, a cafe, gift shop and toilets.
 Open Monday - Saturday 10am - 5pm.
 Tel: 01851 706916.

 Segway Hebrides offer tours in the Castle grounds starting near the Boatman's House at the front of the Woodlands Centre.
 Booking essential.
 Tel: 01851 702575.